Copyright (c) 2022 Satpy developers

 CHUNK_SIZE = get_legacy_chunk_size()

-[docs] def get_dataset(self, dataset_id, ds_info=None): """Get the dataset and apply gridding if requested.""" data_array = super().get_dataset(dataset_id, ds_info) # variable_patterns are compiled to regex patterns # hence search variable name from swath_coordinate var_with_swath_coord = self.is_var_with_swath_coord(dataset_id) if var_with_swath_coord and self.with_area_def: data_array = self.get_array_on_fci_grid(data_array) return data_array
+[docs] def get_dataset(self, dataset_id, ds_info=None): """Get the dataset and apply gridding if requested.""" data_array = super().get_dataset(dataset_id, ds_info) # variable_patterns are compiled to regex patterns # hence search variable name from swath_coordinate var_with_swath_coord = self.is_var_with_swath_coord(dataset_id) if var_with_swath_coord and self.with_area_def: data_array = self.get_array_on_fci_grid(data_array) else : if data_array is not None: if not isinstance(data_array.data, da.Array): data_array.data = da.from_array(data_array.data) return data_array

-[docs] def get_area_def(self, dsid): """Compute area definition for a dataset, only supported for accumulated products.""" var_with_swath_coord = self.is_var_with_swath_coord(dsid) if var_with_swath_coord and self.with_area_def: return get_area_def("mtg_fci_fdss_2km") raise NotImplementedError("Area definition is not supported for accumulated products.")
+[docs] def get_area_def(self, dsid): """Compute area definition for a dataset, only supported for accumulated products.""" var_with_swath_coord = self.is_var_with_swath_coord(dsid) if var_with_swath_coord and self.with_area_def: return get_area_def("mtg_fci_fdss_2km") raise NotImplementedError("Area definition is not supported for non-accumulated products.")

 [docs] def is_var_with_swath_coord(self, dsid): """Check if the variable corresponding to this dataset is listed as variable with swath coordinates.""" # since the patterns are compiled to regex we use the search() method below to find matches with_swath_coords = any([p.search(dsid["name"]) is not None for p in self.swath_coordinates["patterns"]]) return with_swath_coords